learndog/wipdots/vim/vim_basic_usage.md

 Cut and Paste
 * Copy paste from sys clipboard variations...
         select: visual mode or select with mouse
         copy:   Ctrl-c | Ctrl+Insert | Shift+Insert
+        copy:   SHIFT select your test, then copy with Ctrl-C (GCP JupyterLab terminal)
         copy:   SHIFT select your text, then copy with CTRL+SHIFT+C (from WSL/CA to Windows)
         cut: Shift+Del
         paste:  Ctrl-v | Shift RightClick | middle mouse button
-        replace: copy and then visual select the destination text to replace, then p
+* Vim copy/replace: copy and then visual select the destination text to be replaced, then p

-        If you paste from system clipboard into vim and get ^M at end of line,
+        Note: If you paste from system clipboard into vim and get ^M at end of line,
               try instead to enter INSERT mode first, and use Ctrl-v to paste.
 (Probably a Windows->Linux thing.)

 Git
-    # IF FUGITIVE AVAIL: fzf current buffer git history... :BCommits   or project git history... :Commits
+    # IF FUGITIVE AVAIL: :fzf current buffer git history... :BCommits   or project git history... :Commits
     # To see changes in a vim buffer not yet saved, use <Leader>ds
     # To see changes in a local saved, unstaged file vs previous commit, use $ git diff
     # To see changes in a local saved, staged file vs previous commit, use $ git diff --staged